romainlafarguette/romainlafarguette.github.io/_pages/about.md

-I started my  career at the European Central Bank,  in the Directorate General of Market Operations, where I managed  the Chinese RMB portfolio Eurosystem FX reserves and  was involved to  the ECB  securities purchase programs.
+I started my  career at the European Central Bank,  in the Directorate General of Market Operations, where I managed  the Chinese RMB portfolio Eurosystem FX reserves and  was involved in  the ECB  securities purchase programs.
 I also worked for the  ECB Directorate Generate Macroprudential  Policy and Financial Stability.